bastoo0/osu-catch-Difficulty-Visualizer/README.md

 In case something goes wrong, you can PM me on Discord: bastoo0#7314

-But remember that if something is broken, it's not a but, it's a feature :wink:
+But remember that if something is broken, it's not a bug, it's a feature :wink:

 Shout out to Ttobas for these hours of debugging at 2AM :smiley: